voice-hearing/voice-hearing.github.io/content/_index.md

           filters:
             brightness:
   - block: testimonies-img
+    id: testimonies-img
     content:
-      title:
+      title: "charityed by Our Community"
-      blue:
+      blue: "TESTIMONIALS"
-      text:
+      text: "We Have Found Spark Through Service"
       items:
-        - name: John Bald
+        - name: "Loise Bald"
-          text: Azumi Trust gave me not only the tools but also the courage to rebuild my life.
-As I took each step forward, I could feel hope returning, knowing I was no longer walking this journey alone.
+          text: "Asumet charity gave me not only the tools but also the courage to rebuild my life.
+As I took each step forward, I could feel hope returning, knowing I was no longer walking this journey alone."
-          description: Cook
+          description: "Cook"
-          # Upload image to `assets/media/` and reference the filename here
-          image: luis.webp
+          image: "luis.jpg"
-        - name: Annabel Reed
+        - name: "Annabel Reed"
           text: When I had no one else to turn to, their kindness wrapped around me like a warm embrace.
 With their help, I found strength I didn’t know I had and began standing tall again inside and out.
-          description: Teacher
+          description: "Teacher"
-          # Upload image to `assets/media/` and reference the filename here
-          image: sonia.webp
+          image: "sofia.jpg"
-        - name: Mohammed Yusuf
+        - name: "Mohammed Yusuf"
-          text: Through their care, I discovered friends who listened, a community that believed in me, and the courage to start fresh.
-Giving me hope also gave me back my sense of who I truly am.
+          text: "Through their care, I discovered friends who listened, a community that believed in me, and the courage to start fresh.
+Giving me hope also gave me back my sense of who I truly am."
-          description: "Father and Mechanic"
+          description: "Developer"
-          # Upload image to `assets/media/` and reference the filename here
-          image: "joaquin.webp"
+          image: "mohammed.jpg"
     design:
       spacing:
-        # Reduce bottom spacing so the testimonial appears vertically centered between sections
         padding: ["1rem", 0, 0, 0]
-  - block: skills
+  - block: resume-skills1
     content:
       blue:
       title: